-This transducer is mechanically similar to the KK184 which equips the 180 range, and is handmade in Germany at the Sennheiser factory, like all the other Neumann microphones.
+This transducer is mechanically similar to the KK184 which equips the 180 range, and is handmade in Germany in the special Neumann production at Sennheiser, like all the other Neumann microphones.
 The high manufacturing quality allows us to tighten the tolerances in terms of the sensitivity and the frequency response, defects that many users have noticed on other electret products.
 All MCM units sound the same.

 SLU : Are there advantages that caused you to choose to make it not as small as others?